NVIDIA/spark-rapids/docs/compatibility.md

 data.
 The RAPIDS Spark `get_json_object` operation on the GPU will return `None` in PySpark or `Null` in Scala when trying to match a string surrounded by single quotes.
 This behavior will be updated in a future release to more closely match Spark.

+## Approximate Percentile

+The `approximate_percentile` operation is now supported on the GPU.
+The GPU implementation uses [t-Digests](https://arxiv.org/abs/1902.04023) which have high accuracy, particularly near the tails of a distribution.
+Because the results are not bit-for-bit identical with the Apache Spark implementation of `approximate_percentile`, this feature is disabled by default and can be enabled by setting `spark.rapids.approxPercentileEnabled=true`.